mabelle2024/Traffic-Sign-Identification-YOLOv8/README.md

 This project is aimed at making a fast and accurate system to identify traffic signs which can aid in driving autonomous vehicles.
 Although I used yolov8n.pt the model is very accurate.

+I used Google Colab NVIDIA Tesla T4 GPU for most of the project.
+(Visual Studio Code used only to convert .csv to .txt)

 **Source code**